yedukrishnan93/cv/index.md

 - Worked on ionic-3 and ionic 4
 - Worked on angular 7
 - Worked on c# console application
-- Knowledge in frames works CodeIgnetor,Django and Express.js
+- Knowledge in frames works CodeIgniter,Django and Express.js
 - Knowledge in git repositories github and bitbucket
 - Knowledge of C , C++, Java programming Languages.
 - Knowledge of Windows, Linux and Android OS.